Gab8bit/WindowsActivator/README.md

 ### It tells me “Windows has blocked this app”
 Windows prefers to block by default the execution of programs with unknown author downloaded from the internet.
 You can click on “Run anyway”.

+### You can download it in the Release section (https://github.com/Gab8bit/WindowsActivator/releases/tag/english)

 ------------------------------------------------------------------

 ## Sezione in Italiano